Below are this year's Featured Instructor profiles

 He is now one of our incredible family of instructors.
-Look for his acrylic classes next year.
+Look for his acrylic classes this year.
 Check out Danny Ng's mural at the Tuckerton Seaport.
 Recently, Danny painted a new 4-wall mural in the lower level of the Tuckerton Seaport Visitor Center.
-The original mural, which was about 1/3 smaller in area, was severely damaged by a leaking fire sprinkler system head last May.
+The original mural, which was about 1/3 smaller in area, was severely damaged by a leaking fire sprinkler system head last year.

 As a painter, Pat Morgan was quite the late bloomer.
 Following her retirement, she began classes in watercolor and it was love at first stroke.
 Pat has studied with well-known artists Janet Walsh, Charles Reid and Mel Stabin, a wonderful painter and teacher, having the most influence on Pat’s work.

 Pat has received several local and regional awards and has had many Kindred Spirit Exhibits with her friend and colleague Janet Campbell.
 She is a signature member of the North East Watercolor Society, an elected member of the Salmagundi Art Club and the New Jersey Watercolor Society.
 Pat has also had paintings accepted into the Hudson Valley Art Association and the Garden State Watercolor Society juried exhibitions.

 Pat’s watercolors are included in her husband’s two recent poetry books: I Am Sea Glass and Sea Glass People by Richard Morgan.

 Walker-Baptiste achieved a Minor in Art in her undergraduate days, and